shibatch/grantback/v0.3/GUIDE_FOR_LICENSEES.md

 Our main goal, when you prepare and provide this Provided Copy for grant-back, is that we can reuse it smoothly and legally.
 Here’s a step-by-step way to think about meeting the License requirements:

+1. First, Check for Additional Licensor Rules in Section 3.f:
+Before you create, it is crucial to check Section 3.f ("Additional Restrictions by Licensor") of our specific License text.
+This is a special section where we, the Licensor, may add our own specific rules that apply to your Derivative Work.
+The rules in this section can change from one licensor to another, so you must always check Section 3.f to ensure your work will be compliant.

-1. Be Mindful of Copyright from the Start (Ideal Scenario for Your Published Version):
+2. Be Mindful of Copyright from the Start (Ideal Scenario for Your Published Version):
 Ideally, when you are first creating and editing your publicly available video (the "Published Version"), try to be mindful of any third-party copyrighted material you include (like background music, other video clips, game audio that might need clearance, etc.).
 If your Published Version is already "clean" – or the key parts related to our VOD are clean – preparing the Provided Copy for us will be much simpler.
 This is the best approach.

-2. Isolate Key Segments for the Provided Copy (Basic Method):
+3. Isolate Key Segments for the Provided Copy (Basic Method):
 Often, your full Published Version (e.g., a long stream recording) will contain various segments.
 A common and straightforward way to prepare the core of the Provided Copy for us is to edit your Published Version to isolate the main segment(s) where you directly engage with our VOD.
 This typically means:
    * All parts where our VOD is actually shown or heard.
    * Your direct reactions, commentary, and discussion that occur while or immediately around the use of our VOD.
 Let's call this focused selection the "Primary Reaction Segment."
 The VOD Reaction License (Section 3.d(i)) legally requires that, at a minimum, all parts of your Published Version where our VOD is shown or heard must be completely included in the Provided Copy.
 Isolating the Primary Reaction Segment as described here is a good way to ensure you meet this core requirement.

-3. Ensure the Primary Reaction Segment is "Clean" (Applying rules from Section 3.d of the License if copyrighted material was included):
+4. Ensure the Primary Reaction Segment is "Clean" (Applying rules from Section 3.d of the License if copyrighted material was included):
 Now, review the Primary Reaction Segment you've isolated.
    * If it's already "clean" (hopefully because you were mindful during your initial creation, as mentioned in step 1): Excellent!
 This can form the basis of your Provided Copy.
    * If it still contains uncleared third-party copyrighted material (e.g., background music you don't have the rights to for this reuse, uncleared game audio): You will need to edit this segment further to make it "clean" before providing it to us.
 The License (Section 3.d(ii)) is very specific about these edits: